What Is CentOS?

-CentOS is a popular alternative to RHEL.
-In this blog, we break down what CentOS is and provide an overview of CentOS, including potential use cases and considerations for enterprise use.
+CentOS, or CentOS Linux, is a popular alternative to RHEL.
+In this blog, we give an overview of CentOS, including potential use cases and considerations for enterprise use.

 CentOS — Community Enterprise Operating System — is a free, open source Linux distribution.
 CentOS is functionally compatible with Red Hat Enterprise Linux (RHEL).
 And it's derived from RHEL.